 Header image courtesy of Hong Kong Market

-That is, until these recent few years, where more and more wet markets have been refurbished.
+That is, until these recent few years when more and more wet markets have been refurbished.
 Despite some controversy over the high rent prices, nobody can deny that these newly renovated markets look really nice (to our pleasant surprise!).
-Here are some of our favourite picks—see if there’s any near your neighbourhood!
+Here are some of our favourite picks—see if there are any near your neighbourhood!